This easy recipe for gingerbread pancakes with warm buttered apples on top takes this favorite breakfast dish to new heights of wonderfulness!

 - If you need to cook in two batches, keep the first batch warm on a cookie sheet in the heated oven.

-- Divide pancakes among plates, top with apple mixture and syrup and serve!
+- Divide pancakes among plates, top with apple mixture (and syrup if you want) and serve!

 Notes